Jbleezy/BO2-Reimagined/README.md

 * Navcard table automatically crafted

 #### Town
+* Moved Quick Revive to Stamin-Up's location on Town
 * Moved Stamin-Up to its location on Tranzit
 * Moved Tombstone Soda to the laundry room front door